 Houston has one of the largest rates per capits of greenhouse gas emissions in the country, almost evenly split between transportation and energy for homes, transportation and energy or nones, businesses and industry.
-The plan targets four beaud areas for reductions, including reducing which emissions, transitioning from food fuels to alternative energy, optimizing energy use in buildings, and reducing waste and in ousarings, and recovering water and improving recycling.
+The plan targets four beaud areas for reductions, including reducing which emissions, transitioning from food fuels to alternative energy, optimizing energy use in buildings, and reducing waste and in buildings, and reducing wante and improving recycling.

-Each area is broken into three goals, which range from easily attainable-such as slidling the city's non-emergency fixed to electric vehicles-to longer-term efforts including increased use of public trans-portation and making the city a leader in carbon capture technology and emergy impovation.
+Buch area is broken into three goods, which range from easily attainable - such as slidling the city's non-entergency floor to electric victides - to longer-term efforts including increased use of public transportation and making the city a leader in curbon capture technology and energy innovation.

-About 50 of the largest cities in the country have adopted a climate action plan, and white Houston's good of being carbon neutral by 2050 is as ambitious as any of them, it doesn't include the kind of investment or regulations list out in plans by other major cities, such as New York and Los Angeles.
-Instead, it look some of their best practices and adapted them to rial board.
-"The intent of the plan is to give guidance and direction that can allow for successful implementation."
+About 50 of the largest cities in the country have adopted a climate action country have adopted a climate action plan, and white Houston's good of being carbon neutral by 2050 is as ambitious as any of them, it doesn't include the kind of investment or regulations list out in plans by other major cities, such as New York and Los Angeles.
+Instead, it look some of their best practices and adapted them to seck in the state's more business friendly climate.